abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 everything because we're no longer obsessing---fixating on the content of experience.
 We're becoming aware of the process of experience itself.

-That's fundamentally what insight, *vipassana*, is about.
-Vipassana is insight into the nature of experience itself---that moment of clear seeing when there's a direct awareness of how experience works, what experience is.
+That's fundamentally what insight, *vipassanā*, is about.
+Vipassanā is insight into the nature of experience itself---that moment of clear seeing when there's a direct awareness of how experience works, what experience is.
 And the result of that is liberation.
 At that moment the heart knows, *This is merely a pattern of nature, a coming, a going---changing.
 That's all it is.
 That's all it can be.
 Nothing to get excited about.
-Nothing to get alarmed about.*Right there is the moment of freedom in seeing clearly that the heart is unburdened.
+Nothing to get alarmed about.* Right there is the moment of freedom in seeing clearly that the heart is unburdened.
 There is an unentangled knowing, at least to some small degree.
 That liberating quality is right here, in the midst of everyday activity, mundane